Muradazzeh/data-structures-and-algorithms/README.md

 ### 401 Data Structures, Code Challenges

 - Please follow the instructions specific to your 401 language, which can be found in the directory below, matching your course.

+* this is the link for white board challenge [readme for white board challeng](./arry-revChalleng/array-rev.md)